expectedparrot/edsl/docs/results.rst

    │                        │ ┃ Attribute         ┃ Value                                                          ┃ │
    │                        │ ┡━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┩ │
    │                        │ │ important         │ '5'                                                            │ │
-   │                        │ │ important_comment │ "I believe climate change is one of the most pressing issues   │ │
+   │                        │ │ important_comment │ "Climate change is a critical issue that affects all of us,    │ │
-   │                        │ │                   │ of our time, affecting ecosystems, weather patterns, and       │ │
+   │                        │ │                   │ and I'm deeply concerned about its impacts on our planet and   │ │
-   │                        │ │                   │ global living conditions.
-It's crucial to address it with      │ │
+   │                        │ │                   │ future generations.
+It's important to take action and work     │ │
-   │                        │ │                   │ urgency to ensure a sustainable future for all."               │ │
+   │                        │ │                   │ towards sustainable solutions."                                │ │
-   │                        │ │ feel              │ "I feel deeply concerned about climate change.
-It's evident    │ │
+   │                        │ │ feel              │ "I feel quite concerned about climate change.
+It's alarming to │ │
-   │                        │ │                   │ that its effects are profound and far-reaching, impacting      │ │
+   │                        │ │                   │ see the effects it's already having on our planet, from        │ │
-   │                        │ │                   │ ecosystems, weather patterns, and global temperatures.
+   │                        │ │                   │ extreme weather events to the loss of biodiversity.
 It's       │ │
+   │                        │ │                   │ something that affects all of us, and I believe it's crucial   │ │
-   │                        │ │                   │ crucial for both individuals and governments to take           │ │
+   │                        │ │                   │ for both individuals and governments to take action to         │ │
+   │                        │ │                   │ mitigate its impacts.
+The urgency to address this issue is     │ │
-   │                        │ │                   │ significant steps towards sustainability and reducing carbon   │ │
+   │                        │ │                   │ clear, and I hope we can find sustainable solutions to protect │ │
-   │                        │ │                   │ emissions to mitigate its impact."                             │ │
+   │                        │ │                   │ our environment for future generations."                       │ │
    │                        │ │ read              │ 'Yes'                                                          │ │
-   │                        │ │ read_comment      │ 'I have read several books on climate change as part of my     │ │
+   │                        │ │ read_comment      │ 'I have read several books about climate change to better      │ │
-   │                        │ │                   │ studies and personal interest in environmental issues.'        │ │
+   │                        │ │                   │ understand its impacts and the science behind it.'             │ │
    │                        │ └───────────────────┴────────────────────────────────────────────────────────────────┘ │
    │ prompt                 │ ┏━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓ │
    │                        │ ┃ Attribute               ┃ Value                                                    ┃ │
    │                        │ ┡━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┩ │
+   │                        │ │ feel_user_prompt        │ Prompt(text="""You are being asked the following         │ │
+   │                        │ │                         │ question: How do you feel about climate change?          │ │
+   │                        │ │                         │ Return a valid JSON formatted like this:                 │ │
+   │                        │ │                         │ {"answer": "<put free text answer here>"}""")            │ │
+   │                        │ │ feel_system_prompt      │ Prompt(text="""You are answering questions as if you     │ │
+   │                        │ │                         │ were a human.
+Do not break character.
+You are an agent   │ │
+   │                        │ │                         │ with the following persona:                              │ │
+   │                        │ │                         │ {'persona': 'student'}""")                               │ │
-   │                        │ │ read_user_prompt        │ Prompt(text='You are being asked the following question: │ │
+   │                        │ │ read_user_prompt        │ Prompt(text="""You are being asked the following         │ │
-   │                        │ │                         │ Have you read any books about climate change?            │ │
+   │                        │ │                         │ question: Have you read any books about climate change?  │ │
    │                        │ │                         │ The options are                                          │ │
    │                        │ │                         │                                                          │ │
    │                        │ │                         │ 0: Yes                                                   │ │